 Your content will be more attractive to readers and, therefore, more interesting to Google if it includes something unique.

-This type of content can be data or research results that people can’t find anywhere else.
+This type of content can be data or research results people can’t find anywhere else.
 It could even be a unique perspective on a topic.

 If you spend time on enough of the little things and a few of the big things, you may be able to propel some of your content higher in the search engine results — in some cases, much higher.
 With the right conversion words and actions, you can, in turn, convert more visitors into prospects and customers.

 With SEO, there are no guarantees.
-But, if you consistently incorporate a lot or all of what’s in the above tips, you will better position your pages and posts in the eyes of the search engines.
+But, if you consistently incorporate a lot or all of the above tips, you will better position your pages and posts in the eyes of the search engines.

 While you’re attracting more visitors to your website, you can also start to work on conversions — calls to action that turn more visitors into leads for your sales team.